zukunft/zukunft.com/docs/llm/testing.md

 The one-time apache setup (AllowOverride, mod_headers): `docs/deployment.md`, section *local web server for the api tests and the html snapshots*.

+## A fixture mismatch is fixed at its producers, never at the reported side

+One expected-json fixture can be produced by **several tests that must agree**:
+`api/term_list/term_list.json` is written and checked by the unit test on the in-memory factory list (`assert_api($trm_lst)`), by the REST GET test that reads the imported database row (`assert_api_get_list(term_list::class, …)`), and its content must also survive the ui round trip (`assert_api_to_ui`).
+Fixing only the side the current error report shows moves the disagreement to the next consumer — and with the auto-update mechanism each failing run rewrites the fixture to its own truth, so successive runs flip the same field back and forth forever.

+**The signature of such a loop**: the *same* test fails in two runs with the diff direction inverted — `weight//+0.5//` in one report, `weight//-0.5//` in the next.
+That is never a half-applied fix; it is two producers of the same fixture that disagree.
+Stop patching and find the other producer.

+Before fixing any fixture mismatch, list **all** of its producers and make them agree at the source (the fixture then follows from any of them):

+1. **The in-memory factory object** (`src/test/php/create/test_*.php`) used by the unit test.
+Grep for the fixture *filename* misses this consumer, because `assert_api($obj)` derives the filename from the class name — search for `assert_api` calls on the class instead.
+2. **The database row**, filled by the import files (`src/main/resources/messages/*`).
+Mind *which* file the standard setup actually loads: the same object can be defined in a `SYSTEM_DATA_FILES` file (imported by every db reset) *and* in a `BASE_DATA_FILES` file (imported only by `test_full_load.php`) — a sample value added to the wrong twin never reaches the test database.
+And the api-get tests run **before** `run_db_recreate()`, so they read the *previous* run's database: a data change shows up one run late, and its first failure can be the lag, not a bug.
+3. **The ui round trip**: a field emitted by the backend must be mapped by the frontend `api_mapper` *and* re-emitted by the frontend `api_array`, or `assert_api_to_ui` drops it.
+A hand-built emit branch (like the term ui `api_array`) does not inherit a new field from the object it wraps.
+4. **The fixture file** itself — updated last, once the producers agree, or left to the regeneration mechanism.

+The general prevention: a new object field is only *done* when it is wired through the whole chain — db `row_mapper`, backend api emit and `api_mapper`, frontend `api_mapper` and `api_array`, im-/export and the save diff (`db_fields_changed`, `needs_db_update`, `fill`) — plus the matching sample in the import data the tests load.
+Every gap in that chain surfaces later as exactly this kind of fixture disagreement, one consumer at a time.

 ## Never edit an existing test resource — only add

 Everything under `src/test/resources/` (HTML/SQL snapshots, dummy-cache JSON,